Maintenance and Electrical

 We instruct contractors to maintain our fire safety provisions Regulatory Reform (fire safety) Order 2005 ) as well as all lifting equipment (Lifting Operations and Lifting Equipment Regulations 1998) present on SOAS sites.

 We also instruct specialist contractors to manage and maintain our water systems in accordance with ACOP L8 (please refer to Legionella section for more information).

-Portable appliance testing is carried out periodically across all SOAS premises for electrical assets owned by SOAS and its onsite contractors.
-Should staff wish to bring in their own personal items, such as phone/laptop charges, desk fans, lamps or kettles, they should ensure that they contact the Bouygues help desk to have their item(s) PAT tested.
+Portable appliance testing is carried out periodically across all SOAS premises for electrical assets owned by SOAS.
+Should staff wish to bring in their own personal items, such as phone/laptop charges, desk fans, lamps or kettles, they should ensure that they contact campus services to have their item(s) PAT tested.
 The cost for this service may be charged back to the respective department.